isomerpages/csa-otcep/pages/privacy.md

 </ol>

 ### Protection of Data
-1. To safeguard your personal data, all electronic storage and transmission of personal data is secured with appropriate security technologies.<br>
+1. To safeguard your personal data, all electronic storage and transmission of personal data is secured with appropriate security technologies.

 2. Through this event, you may come into contact non-Government entities whose data protection and privacy practices may differ from ours.
-We are not responsible for the content and privacy practices of these other entities and we encourage you to consult the privacy notices of those entities.<br>
+We are not responsible for the content and privacy practices of these other entities and we encourage you to consult the privacy notices of those entities.

 ### Contact Information
 Please contact secretariat@otcep.gov.sg if you: